 Were Wicker Park mansions, like Beer Baron Row, raised to street level?

-This question arise from the below-grade workers’ cottages which tour guests see early on in the tour.
+This question arose from the below-grade workers’ cottages which tour guests see early on in the tour.
 Seemingly-sunken homes abound in Noble Square, which was home to working-class immigrants in the 19th century.
 You can spot the same thing in South Side neighborhoods like Pilsen and Bridgeport, both of which we visit on our Chicago Neighborhoods and Cultural Diversity Tour.

 Chicago raised its street grade several feet during sewer construction in the late 1800s.
 The city built sewers at the existing ground level and then built streets atop the new embankments.
 The sunken buildings were typically built before the sewer construction and never raised to the new street level.
 Wealthier families or property owners who could afford to raise their buildings often did so, to sometimes spectacular effect.